Close Menu

 CONGRESS MUST REPLENISH THE TRUST FUND

 Perhaps one of the difficulties for those in Congress is it is hard to imagine being alive in 2095.
 Congress is shortsighted.
-The most pressing needs always appear to be those that are happening right now.
+The most important needs always appear to be those that are happening right now.

 However, for more than two decades, Congress has been fully aware that it would need to replenish the Social Security Disability Insurance Trust Fund.
 They must do so in order to continue paying full Social Security Disability benefits for recipients.
 Despite this commonly known fact, on January 6, 2015, the House of Representatives adopted rules of procedure that bar the House from making a reallocation that would stabilize the Disability Trust Fund through 2033 without accompanying cuts to Social Security Eligibility, coverage, or benefits.
 The House adopted this rule the night before the vote, with no debate and no opportunity for input from the public.